PopoRafon/Chess-Application/README.md

 ## Installation and Configuration
 1. Open up terminal and move to directory you want to install this project.
 2. Clone project from github using `git clone https://github.com/PopoRafon/Chess-Application.git` command.
-3. Move to `Chess` directory inside your project directory.
+3. Move to `Chess` directory inside `backend` in your project directory.
 4. Create `.env` file in the same directory and set `SECRET_KEY=my_generated_secret_key`. **Recommended to create secret key using Django's built-in `get_random_secret_key` function**
 5. **(OPTIONAL)** If you want to be able to play against AI install 3rd party engine **(Stockfish recommended)** and in `.env` file set `ENGINE_PATH=path/to/engine`.
 6. Create database in MySQL.